hereya/hereya-cli/README.md

 ## `hereya workspace create NAME`

-creates a new workspace if it does not exist
+Create a new workspace if it does not exist.

 ```
 USAGE